Last updated: September 2019

 5. Social Media Cookies– These cookies are set by a range of social media services that we may have added to the site to enable you to share our content with your friends and social or professional networks.
 They are capable of tracking your browser across other sites and building up a profile of your interests.
 This may impact the content and messages you see on other websites you visit.
 If you do not allow these cookies, you may not be able to use or see these sharing tools.

 How Do We Use Information We Collect from Cookies?

 We use software tools such as Web server logs to gather information about our Web site users’ browsing activities, in order to constantly improve our Web site and better serve our customers.
 This information assists us in designing and arranging our Web pages in the most user-friendly manner and to continually improve our Web site to better meet the needs of our customers and prospective customers.

 Web server logs allow us to count how many people visit our Web site and evaluate our Web site’s visitor capacity.
 We do not use these technologies to capture your individual email address or any personally identifying information about you although they do permit us to send focused online banner advertisements or other such responses to you.

-Alternatively, you may wish to visit www.aboutcookies.org, www.allaboutcookies.org or https://cookiepedia.co.uk which contain general information about cookies and comprehensive information on how to modify the cookie settings on a wide variety of browsers and how to delete cookies from your computer.
-For information on how to do this on the browser of your mobile phone or tablet you will need to refer to your device manual.
+For further information, please contact us at email@example.com.
+Alternatively, you may wish to visit www.aboutcookies.org, www.allaboutcookies.org or https://cookiepedia.co.uk/ which contain general information about cookies and comprehensive information on how to modify the cookie settings on a wide variety of browsers and how to delete cookies from your computer.